Cameron’s past refuses to stay put.

 It’s hardly Jazz’s fault that the people who live there think she’s their daughter.
 Nor is it her fault that David disappears, or that the police think she’s made the whole thing up.

 What is her fault, however, is what happens to her cousin.
 And when Jazz’s father decides it’s time to come clean about something that’s been kept from her for years, everything disintegrates.

-A holiday in England seemed the perfect way to practise being grown up.
-But for Jazz, practise is over.
+A holiday in England seemed the perfect way to practice being grown up.
+But for Jazz, practice is over.
 Something is coming.

 Can’t you feel it?